Anyone who questions

 Meanwhile,

-over 70 dogs still remain at Dane County Humane Society.
-Some are being held as
+over 70 dogs still remained at Dane County Humane Society, some held as part of

-http://www.giveshelter.org, as they deal with the needs of
+needed donations from the public as they dealt with the needs of the

 Register a complaint:

-If you have adopted / bought a sick or injured animal from Thyme & Sage
+adopted / bought a sick or injured animal from Thyme & Sage Ranch.

 |